DavideMontersino/dragdrop-radar/docs/MAIN.md

 ###labelPosition
 default: outer
 Should the data labels be outside or inside the radar?
+Or shouldn't we draw it? possible options: inner, outer, none

 #Events
 You can hook to the event 'change' of an instance of radar; the context in which the function will run is the context of the value that is changing